perkeep/perkeep/doc/search-ui.md

 will return all images having "modtime" outside the specified period, joined with all images taken in Amsterdam.

+The logical grouping of the **map** predicate is an exception, see its definition.

 When you need to match a value containing a space, you need to use double quotes around the value only.
 For example: tag:"Three word tagname" and not "tag:Three word tagname".
 If your value contains double quotes you can use backslash